rebelot/heirline.nvim/cookbook.md

-        if filename == "" then return "[No Name]" end -- now, if the filename would occupy more than 1/4th of the available -- space, we trim the file path to its initials if not conditions.width_percent_below(#filename, 0.25) then
+        if filename == "" then return "[No Name]" end -- now, if the filename would occupy more than 1/4th of the available -- space, we trim the file path to its initials -- See Flexible Components section below for dynamic truncation if not conditions.width_percent_below(#filename, 0.25) then
             filename = vim.fn.pathshorten(filename)
         end